-The Austrian Financial Market Authority (FMA) has approved the fund regulations for the investment fund Raiffeisen Sustainable EmergingMarkets LocalBonds, a jointly owned fund pursuant to the 2011 Austrian Investment Fund Act (Investmentfondsgesetz, InvFG), as amended.
+The Austrian Financial Market Authority (FMA) has approved the fund regulations for the investment fund Raiffeisen ESG Euro Bonds, a jointly owned fund pursuant to the 2011 Austrian Investment Fund Act, as amended (InvFG).

 The investment fund is an undertaking for collective investment in transferable securities (UCITS) and is managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (hereinafter: the "management company") which is headquartered in Vienna.